strapdata/elassandra-operator/docs/source/backup-restore.rst

 Depending on your environment and kubernetes distribution, these steps may be different.
 The backup target location (where your backups will be stored) will determine how you configure your cluster.
-Each supported cloud based, backup location (Google Cloud Storage, AWS S3 and Azure Blobstore) utilises the standard Java clients from those cloud providers and those clients default credentials chains.
+Each supported cloud based backup location (Google Cloud Storage, AWS S3 and Azure Blobstore) uses the standard Java clients from those cloud providers and those clients default credentials chains.

 Credentials information must be provided through a kubernetes secret using the following naming convention *elassandra-[clusterName]-backup-[provider]* where